Mark McFarland

-Mark M. McFarland (born February 1, 1978) is a former NASCAR driver who works for Kyle Busch Motorsports as the crew chief for their No. 18 car in the ARCA Menards Series and ARCA Menards Series East.
-In 2021, he won championships in both series with Ty Gibbs and Sammy Smith, respectively.
-In 2022, he and Smith won their second consecutive East Series championship.
+Mark M. McFarland (born February 1, 1978) is an American former NASCAR driver and current crew chief.
+He works for Spire Motorsports as the crew chief of their No. 77 Chevrolet SS in the ARCA Menards Series driven by Corey Day.
+In 2021, he won championships in both the ARCA Menards Series and ARCA Menards Series East with Ty Gibbs and Sammy Smith, respectively, as crew chief of the Joe Gibbs Racing No. 18 car.
+In 2022, he and Smith won their second consecutive East Series championship, with the No. 18 car as a Kyle Busch Motorsports entry.

 Racing career

 Early career

-At the age of eight, he began his racing career, racing go-karts.
+At the age of eight, McFarland began his racing career, racing go-karts.
 He earned a factory ride after his first year of racing.
-In 1994, his karting career ended with 10 National Championships and 14 State Championships to his name.
+In 1994, his karting career ended with ten National Championships and fourteen state championships to his name.

-At the end of 1995, he started racing late models at Old Dominion Speedway in Manassas, Virginia.
+At the end of 1995, McFarland started racing late models at Old Dominion Speedway in Manassas, Virginia.
 He was rookie of the year in 1996, and finished third in points.
-In the 1997 season, he captured 9 wins, and 27 top 10 finishes, at several tracks throughout the south.
+In the 1997 season, he captured nine wins, and 27 top-ten finishes, at several tracks throughout the south.
 He finished second at points at Old Dominion.

 NASCAR

 Weekly series

-In 2003, driving an asphalt Late Model Stock Car McFarland won 16 of his 18 starts at Old Dominion Speedway in Manassas, Virginia.
+In 2003, driving an asphalt late model stock car, McFarland won sixteen of his eighteenth starts at Old Dominion Speedway in Manassas, Virginia.
 This earned him the national championship of the NASCAR Weekly Series, as well as the track championship.

 As part of the 25th anniversary of the NASCAR Weekly Series in 2006, McFarland was named one of the series' All Time Top 25 drivers.